What if I have a question about how to comply with my professional obligations or about practice management issues arising out of COVID-19?

 What about Documents to be filed in the Land Titles Office?

-In consultation with the Law Society, the Registrar-General of the LTO has issued an original Directive, and an extension, which will allow for the video witnessing of transfers and other instruments as a temporary accommodation in response to COVID-19 and until July 14, 2020 or as further extended.
+In consultation with the Law Society, the Registrar-General of the LTO has issued a Directive, subsequently extended and clarified, which will allow for the video witnessing of transfers and other instruments as a temporary accommodation in response to COVID-19 until March 30, 2021.
+The Directive may be revoked prior to that date or further extended at that time.

 Documents can be sent to clients electronically, along with written explanatory materials describing the nature and effect of the documents.